 How Michigan Laws Related to Truck Carriers, Affect Accident Claims

-Commercial vehicle accident law can be enormously complex and time-sensitive due to the variety of laws and regulations that apply to truck carriers.
 If you have been involved in an accident involving a truck call a personal injury lawyer at Cochran, Kroll & Associates, P.C. as soon as possible to guide you through which laws apply and what your next steps should be.
-They are very experienced truck accident lawyers, who can advise you and ensure you get the support you deserve.

-The first thing a driver of a truck that has been involved in an accident will do is call their carrier, who often have a legal team on board, that will consult with their insurance carrier.
+The first thing a truck driver that has been involved in an accident will do is call their carrier, who often have a legal team on board.
 They may come back to you very swiftly with a low-ball offer of compensation, and you need to check this with your personal injury lawyer at our law firm before responding to or accepting anything.
 The crash reconstruction inspector will consider many factors before deciding on what the critical event, critical reason, and associated factors are that lead to the crash and the outcome.

 Regulations in The Trucking Industry

 The U.S. Department of Transportation (DOT) and the Federal Motor Carrier Safety Administration (FMCSA) are the two federal agencies regulating the trucking industry.
 Most of the federal trucking regulations are contained in Title 49 of the Code of Federal Regulations.

 State departments of transportation regulate intrastate commercial trucking, and their regulations govern all investigations into truck accidents.